EbruBaglan/secondassignment01/README.md

 ---------
 Automous moving part is straighforward.
 As long as there is no obstacle in front, robot keeps moving.
 When the front distance lowers to a certain distance, robot checks right and left surroundings.
 Whichever side is the farthest, robots turns toward that direction.

-When user inputs a value, userinterface call service with the request char.
+When user inputs a value, userinterface calls the service(not the node) with the request char.
 Service node, checks the request in the service structure, and puts an increment/decrement response into service structure.
 Userinterface receives this increment/decrement, and publishes this to controller node.
 Controller node, takes this and adds it into linear x velocity, and publishes into cmd_vel.

 Flowchart
 ---------